Open-Technologies-Bulgaria/open-technologies-bulgaria.github.com/source/_posts/2010-08-24-eagle-auto-transport-launched-its-website-on-drupal.markdown

 Open Technologies Bulgaria built the website <http://movecareasy.com> using Drupal.
-In addition, we made a custom site theme, module to automatically display images according to predefined settings, and module for generating inqueries about transportation price.
+In addition, we made a custom site theme, module to automatically display images according to predefined settings, and module for generating inquiries about transportation price.

 Graphic design and logo are made by <a href="http://www.novsait.eu">Georgi Atanasov</a>.